intel/intel-ipsec-mb/README.md

  - CRC8: WIMAX OFDMA HCS
  - CRC7: FP header
  - CRC6: IUUP header
-(7) - used only with PON-AES128-CTR cipher
+(6)  - used only with PON-AES128-CTR cipher
-(8) - x4/x16 for init keystream generation, then by4/by32
+(7)  - x4/x16 for init keystream generation, then by4/by32
-(9) - Only if AVX-IFMA instructions are supported
+(8)  - Only if AVX-IFMA instructions are supported
+(9)  - using SHA512-NI ISA and x2 implementation, if the ISA is available
+(10) - using SM3-NI ISA, if available

 Legend:
 ` byY`- single buffer Y blocks at a time